 3) hosting in-person events, eventually, such as business trainings, and parties and variety shows—YAY!!!—to bring together business owners, performing artists and their potential customers and supporters in the flesh.

-If you’re already feeling what I’m talking about, click here to join me in spreading peace and prosperity by voting with your dollars deliberately and doing work that’s fun!
+If you’re already feeling what I’m talking about, click here to join me in spreading peace and prosperity by voting with your dollars deliberately and getting started doing work you love!

 My company will promote a variety of businesses, but will focus heavily on small businesses in food and fashion.